Dr. Mariam Alkazemi

 Assistant Professor, Public Relations and Coordinator for Research and Global Initiatives

 Ph.D.
 University of Florida

 Office: Temple 2208A

 Mariam F. Alkazemi, Ph.D. is an assistant professor of public relations at the Richard T. Robertson School of Media and Culture.
+She also serves as the School's Coordinator for Research and Global Initiatives.
 The focal point of Dr. Alkazemi's research is international communication, and she has many experiences working on interdisciplinary research projects.
 Dr. Alkazemi has focused on the intersection of Middle East Studies and Media Studies.
 She co-authored a book published by Wolters Kluwer on Kuwaiti media law.
 Other recent articles deal with the intersection of media with religion, oil prices, culture and other issues that are commonly analyzed in Middle East Studies.
 Other interdisciplinary projects involve the intersection of communication technologies and the built environment of healthcare facilities.

 Her research appears in International Communication Gazette, Journal of Media & Religion, Journalism, Newspaper Research Journal, Communication Law & Policy, Corporate Communications, and Health Environments Research & Design Journal.
 She has received awards for her research from the Arab-U.S. Association for Communication Educators (AUSACE) and the Association for Education in Journalism and Mass Communication (AEJMC), and her research has been presented at other associations, including World Association for Public Opinion Research (WAPOR), World Journalism Education Congress (WJEC) and International Communication Association (ICA).